FEMA to Evaluate Readiness of the Commonwealth of Pennsylvania

-FEMA will present preliminary findings of the exercise during a public meeting at 9:00 a.m. on October 21, 2022.
-The meeting will be conducted in a virtual format via Zoom.
+FEMA will present preliminary findings of the exercise during a public meeting at 4:00 p.m. on September 28, 2023.
+The meeting will be conducted in-person at the Marriott Courtyard Philadelphia Valley Forge/Collegeville, 600 Campus Drive, Collegeville, PA 19426.
 Planned speakers include representatives from FEMA and the NRC.
-Access to the public meeting is provided below:

 At the public meeting, FEMA may request that questions or comments be submitted in writing for review and response.
 Written comments may also be submitted after the meeting by emailing FEMAR3NewsDesk@fema.dhs.gov or by mail to:

 FEMA created the Radiological Emergency Preparedness (REP) Program to (1) ensure the health and safety of citizens living around commercial nuclear power plants would be adequately protected in the event of a nuclear power plant accident and (2) inform and educate the public about radiological emergency preparedness.